tristanlee85/edgio-go-sdk/env/README.md

 envs, err := client.List("some-property-id") // [{ "ID": "some-id", "Name": "some-env-name", "LegacyAccNumber": "some-acc-number", "DefaultDomainName": "some-domain-name", "DNSDomainName": "some-dns", "CanMembersDeploy": true, "OnlyMaintainersCanDeploy": true, "HTTPRequestLogging": true, "PciCompliance": true, "CreatedAt": "2019-08-24T14:15:22Z", "UpdatedAt": "2019-08-24T14:15:22Z" }]
 ```

-This func list environments for a given Edgio Property.
+This func list environments for a given Edgio property.
 Edgio's list page size was defaulted to 100 for now, which is the highest value.
 The idea is to return all environments until actual pagination is implemented.
 Returns a list of environments for a given Property or an error if anything goes wrong.

 ### `env.List` Mandatory Params